-Carbon River Rain Forest Nature Trail is a 0.3 mile moderately trafficked loop trail located near Buckley, WA that features beautiful wild flowers and is good for all skill levels.
+Carbon River Rain Forest Nature Trail is a 0.3 mile moderately trafficked loop trail located near Buckley, Washington that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from May until October.

 Mount Rainier National Park 55210 238th Avenue East Ashford, Washington 98304-9751 (360)-569-6501

 Went on a little stroll with my 1 year old.
 Love all that this hike has to offer with such a short distance.
 Lots to look at.
 My little one loved walking across the little bridges and the wooden path.
 Would love to come back here for family photos.
 The trail bridge was washed out but we walked it each way.
 We got about 1/2 way up the west boundary trail but turned around.
 Steep incline with a baby in a pack!!

 The loop trail is washed out so you can't go all the way around.
 The 1.3 mile hike to the falls is the only option.
 If you're up for a 45 minute steep hike then I would highly recommend it.

 Rain Forest Nature Trail is a very easy stroll.
 Very family friendly, not a hard hike at all.
 It connects to the West Boundary Trail, which is what we actually hiked (I cannot find it on this site).
 As for West Boundary it was a moderate hike.
 We took the GPS and it was about a 3000 foot elevation gain for a 3 mile round trip hike that took us about 2 1/2 - 3 hours.
 There wasn't too much snow, just enough to enjoy yet maintain footing.
 Watch out for ice!